 No, there is absolutely no latex in Softcup, and it is safe and comfortable for use by women that have latex allergies or sensitivities.

-Yes, disposable and reusable Softcup is available in the U.S. and other countries.
+Yes, Softcup is available in the U.S. and other countries.
 Click here to view a list of international distributors.